Client means a legal person using Unicount Services.

 5.2.4.
 Marketing cookies enable Unicount to show ads to relevant target groups in cooperation with advertising partners.

 5.3.
 You may delete cookies at any time.
-The cookies are stored in web browser and every browser has a slightly different procedure for deleting cookies.
+The cookies are stored in a web browser and every browser has a slightly different procedure for deleting cookies.

 The data collected by Facebook pixel can be used to show relevant ads to Unicount’s target groups.
 You can change the Ad settings under your personal Facebook account, should you wish to do so.